MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-alterations-qna.md

 > [!NOTE]
 >
-> If you do not have an [init file][qnamaker-init-file], you will need to include the subscription key:
+> If you don't have an [init file][qnamaker-init-file], you will need to include the subscription key:
 > `bf qnamaker:alterations:replace -i <input-file-name> --subscriptionKey <Subscription-Key>`

 > [!IMPORTANT]